darrenyang0116/Global-fishing-vessel-watch/Create_map/Style.md

 ![worldmap with style](http://i.imgur.com/IKJQg1d.png)

 Because the worldmap is just a background information.
 High color contrast might become the dominant visual cue, which should be assigned to vessels.
 Therefore, I decided to go with Option 2.
-[Next step](No-take.md) is to add No-take Zone in our map.
+[Next step](No-take.md) is to add No-take Zone to our map.